Antenarrative: Pre/bet antenarratives

 The antenarrative is pre-narrative, a bet that a fragmented polyphonic story will make retrospective, narrative, sense in the future.
 In a recent description of the bet aspect of antenarrative Karl Weick has said "To talk about antenarrative as a bet is also to invoke an important structure in sense-making; namely, the presumption of logic (Meyer, 1956).
 ‘Without faith in the purpose- fulness of, and rationality of art, listeners would abandon their attempts to understand, to reconcile deviants to what has gone before or to look for their raison d’être in what is still to come’ (1956: 75).".
 Antenarratives serve a similar purpose.
 The process of moving from the nebulous and chaotic story to a narrative with a beginning middle and end is the antenarrative faith that story fragments will make retrospective sense some time in the future.

 Spiral

 Spiral antenarrative goes beyond linear and cybernetic, closed signal loop, systems.
-Instead it utilizes the dialectic of deviation-amplification and deviation counteraction to show dynamically changing meanings.
+Instead it utilizes the dialogic relation between deviation-amplification and deviation counteraction to show dynamically changing meanings.
 This is where antenarrative participates with heteroglossia.
 As David Boje says "This is a connection between more immediate-emergence-sensemaking and a prospective-sensemaking that anticipated a possible future by enacting particular sorts of actions of caring and in-Being involved, for a while, iteratively."
 Spirals are like circles except in that the variability of the trajectory is, itself, dissymmetrical Meaning that, unlike cycles, that which is part of the new spiral may be made up of, and utilize things unrelated to, the previous iteration.